Parapsychology: Rhine era

-The Ownbey-Zirkle ESP experiment at Duke was criticized by parapsychologists and skeptics.
-Ownbey would attempt to send ESP symbols to Zirkle who would guess what they were.
-The pair were placed in adjacent rooms unable to see each other and an electric fan was used to prevent the pair communicating by sensory cues.
+Parapsychologists and skeptics criticized the Ownbey-Zirkle ESP experiment at Duke.
+Ownbey would attempt to send ESP symbols to Zirkle, who would guess what they were.
+The pair were placed in adjacent rooms, unable to see each other, and an electric fan was used to prevent the pair from communicating by sensory cues.
 Ownbey tapped a telegraph key to Zirkle to inform him when she was trying to send him a symbol.
-The door separating the two rooms was open during the experiment, and after each guess Zirkle would call out his guess to Ownbey who recorded his choice.
-Critics pointed out the experiment was flawed as Ownbey acted as both the sender and the experimenter, nobody was controlling the experiment so Ownbey could have cheated by communicating with Zirkle or made recording mistakes.
+The door separating the two rooms was open during the experiment, and after each guess, Zirkle would call out his guess to Ownbey, who recorded his choice.
+Critics pointed out the experiment was flawed as Ownbey acted as both the sender and the experimenter; nobody controlled the experiment, so Ownbey could have cheated by communicating with Zirkle or made recording mistakes.

-The Turner-Ownbey long distance telepathy experiment was discovered to contain flaws.
-May Frances Turner positioned herself in the Duke Parapsychology Laboratory whilst Sara Ownbey claimed to receive transmissions 250 miles away.
-For the experiment Turner would think of a symbol and write it down whilst Ownbey would write her guesses.
+The Turner-Ownbey long-distance telepathy experiment was also flawed.
+May Frances Turner positioned herself in the Duke Parapsychology Laboratory, while Sara Ownbey claimed to receive transmissions 250 miles away.
+For the experiment, Turner would think of a symbol and write it down, while Ownbey would write her guesses.
 The scores were highly successful and both records were supposed to be sent to J. B. Rhine, however, Ownbey sent them to Turner.
 Critics pointed out this invalidated the results as she could have simply written her own record to agree with the other.
-When the experiment was repeated and the records were sent to Rhine the scores dropped to average.
+When the experiment was repeated and the records were sent to Rhine, the scores dropped to average.

-A famous ESP experiment at the Duke University was performed by Lucien Warner and Mildred Raible.
-The subject was locked in a room with a switch controlling a signal light elsewhere, which she could signal to guess the card.
-Ten runs with ESP packs of cards were used and she achieved 93 hits (43 more than chance).
+Lucien Warner and Mildred Raible performed a famous ESP experiment at Duke University.
+Warner and Raible locked a subject in a room with a switch controlling a signal light elsewhere, which she could signal to guess the card.
+Ten runs with ESP packs of cards were used, and she achieved 93 hits (43 more than chance).
 Weaknesses with the experiment were later discovered.
-The duration of the light signal could be varied so that the subject could call for specific symbols and certain symbols in the experiment came up far more often than others which indicated either poor shuffling or card manipulation.
+The duration of the light signal could be varied so that the subject could call for specific symbols.
+Certain symbols in the experiment appeared far more often than others, indicating poor shuffling or card manipulation.
 The experiment was not repeated.

-The administration of Duke grew less sympathetic to parapsychology, and after Rhine's retirement in 1965 parapsychological links with the university were broken.
+Duke's administration grew less sympathetic to parapsychology, and after Rhine's retirement in 1965, parapsychological links with the university were broken.
 Rhine later established the Foundation for Research on the Nature of Man (FRNM) and the Institute for Parapsychology as a successor to the Duke laboratory.
 In 1995, the centenary of Rhine's birth, the FRNM was renamed the Rhine Research Center.
 Today, the Rhine Research Center is a parapsychology research unit, stating that it "aims to improve the human condition by creating a scientific understanding of those abilities and sensitivities that appear to transcend the ordinary limits of space and time".